Karhu (sports brand): History

+Operations were launched by Doug Barbor in Canada in Cowansville, Quebec, in 1976 to market and sell cross-country and backcountry ski products under the Karhu label in North America.

 By the 1980s, the brand had started to struggle and sold off its outdoor shoe division to Merrell and its hockey division to The Hockey Company.
 However, a collaboration of research and design with the University of Jyväskylä led to the development of "Fulcrum technology".
 In 1982, Karhu launched the "Albatross" shoe model, one of the best-selling sneakers of that time.
 Two years later, the company launched the basketball shoe "Harlem Air" model.

 In 1997, Karhu-Titan's name changed to Karhu Sporting Goods.
 In 2008, Karhu Sporting Goods sold the Karhu brand to Karhu Holding B.V., a Dutch holding company led by Huub Valkenburg and Jay Duke.

+In 2006, the Karhu North American Nordic and Telemark brand and Line Ski Businesses were acquired from Burlington, Vermont-based Trak Sports USA by K2 Sports.
+Was said that the majority of Karhu and Line’s operations would relocate to the K2 Sports headquarters on Vashon Island, Wash.

+In 2009, Cowansville's Trak Sports manufacturer closed down after K2 Sports moved the Karhu and Line Ski Businesses production to Washington State.

 Karhu signed an agreement with Italian Paralympic Committee to dress athletes competing at the 2016 Summer Paralympics in Rio de Janeiro.

+Karhu was the sponsor of the 1971 European Athletics Championships and more than 50 years later Karhu will be the official supplier of 2024 European Athletics Championships.

+In 2024-25 the brand sponsored "Atletica Virtus Lucca" an important athletic society in Italy.

 Products

 Shoes

-Karhu's main line of running shoes is based on their "Fulcrum Technology", which has been developed in cooperation with the University of Jyväskylä since the 1980s.
+Karhu's main line of running shoes is based on its "Fulcrum Technology", which has been developed in cooperation with the University of Jyväskylä since the 1980s.
 The line includes several models for both men and women, intended to suit different types of pronation and training, off-road or trail running shoes and racing needs.
 In early 2000s, Karhu launched the M-Series, which earned popularity at the time, but was discontinued when Karhu was sold to foreign investors in 2008.
 In 2009, the Karhu Fulcrum Strong model of running shoe was awarded "Best Debut" by Runner's World magazine.

 Karhu also released a line of casual shoes called Karhu Originals, a range of retro inspired footwear, which were nominated for "Sneaker of the Year 2005" at the Global Sports Style Awards in Munich in 2005.